Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 [Your Name]

-How to Make a Resume for Your First Job
+How to Create a Resume for Your First Job

-Here’s an example how to write a resume for a prospective job-seeker who is just starting out:
+Here’s an example a sample resume for a prospective job-seeker who is just starting out:

 Name: John Doe

-Contact Information: Telephone number and email address.
-LinkedIn profile
+Contact Information: Contact number, email address, LinkedIn profile

 Education:

-- Bachelor of Science in Marketing XYZ University, Graduated May 2021.
+- Bachelor of Science in Marketing, XYZ University, Graduated May 2021

-- Coursework that is relevant: Market Research, Data Analysis and Consumer Behavior
+- Coursework that is relevant: Market Research, Data Analysis, Consumer Behavior

 Experience: